 Springboard for the Arts is a Kiva trustee and can endorse loans and provide matching funds from the Surdna Foundation.
 We endorse entrepreneurs who identify themselves as artists, who are borrowing money to support or grow their artistic businesses.

-If you already have a business plan, and are interested in being endorsed or curious about getting started with a Kiva loan, you can Apply for a Kiva Loan.
+If you are interested in being endorsed or curious about getting started with a Kiva loan, please email Caroline Taiwo at email@example.com.

 Endorsed Kiva Loans & Artists